-History of Olympics Games
+History of Olympic Games

 The history of the Olympics dates back to 776 BC.
 The games were originally held in Olympia in Greece.
 At first, the only event in the Summer Games was a 200-yard dash, called a stadium.
 Then, in 724 BC a two-stadia race was added.
 The 24-stadia event began two years later, and the pentathlon and wrestling became part of the games in 708 BC.
 This pentathlon was a five-event match comprising running, wrestling, leaping, throwing the discus, and hurling the javelin.
 Later on, boxing, a chariot race, and other events were included in the schedule of Summer Games.